fibric/polis-nova-theme/README.md

 #### Spot errors at a glance

-Unlike other color schemes, the color red is not used for syntax element highlighting.</br> Instead, red is only used to represent syntax errors, invalid code, and linting errors.</br>*Look out!
-Until the final version 1.0, red is used for identifying syntax elements that are not yet stylized.</br>**Report red syntax elements!***
+Unlike other color schemes, the color red is not used for syntax element highlighting.
+Instead, red is only used to represent syntax errors, invalid code, and linting errors.</br>
+*Look out!
+Until the final version 1.0, red is used for identifying syntax elements that are not yet stylized. **Report red syntax elements!***

 </br>

 #### Mathematically derived.

-The base colors, the window colors, and the text color are the only manually selected colors and balanced using the Equiangular algorithm.</br>All other colors are mathematical derivatives of the base colors.</br>Deliberately used mathematical inaccuracies in color derivations provide a natural-looking color mixture.
+The base colors, the window colors, and the text color are the only manually selected colors and balanced using the Equiangular algorithm.
+All other colors are mathematical derivatives of the base colors.
+Deliberately used mathematical inaccuracies in color derivations provide a natural-looking color mixture.

 </br>

 #### Enjoyable Terminal.

-This color scheme has been carefully prepared so that even the terminal provides eye-friendly colors.</br>To do so, select `Preferences -> Terminal`.
+This color scheme has been carefully prepared so that even the terminal provides eye-friendly colors.</br>
+To do so, select `Preferences -> Terminal`.
 In the tab `[Theme]`, select `[Theme]: Custom`.
 It is best to select "Polis" under `[Apply Theme]` too.

 <br>